Brooklin Claims Consultants Nominated for 3 Modern Claims Awards

 Insurers appoint them to investigate claims, verify the cause and extent of damage, and recommend settlement amounts.

 While loss adjusters must act fairly, their primary obligation is to their client: your insurer.
-Understanding the difference between loss assessor vs loss adjuster roles is crucial.
-One protects your interests, the other protects the insurer’s.
+Understanding the difference between a loss assessor and a loss adjuster is crucial.

 Navigating the Claims Process and Professional Representation